transcode-de/correos/docs/source/tutorial.rst

 The ``CorreosSMTPServer`` class contains a function called ``process_message``, which is responsible to check if the incoming email has a valid sender according to the *correos* settings.
-Setting details you will find in the :ref:`the usage chapter <usage>`.
+Setting details you will find in the :ref:`usage chapter <usage>`.
-If the sender is valid, the ``create_the_message`` function will be called as discussed earlier.
+If the sender is valid, the ``create_the_message`` function will be called :ref:`as discussed earlier <custommanager>`.

-Please see the embedded code documentation as well to understand all.
+Please see the embedded code documentation as well to understand the functionality.

 That's it on the whole.
-Going back to our :ref:`graphics from the beginning <correosgraphics>`, you can see that we focused on the left side of the process so far.
+Going back to our :ref:`graphics at the beginning <correosgraphics>`, you can see that we focused on the left side of the process so far.
 You saw how the *correos* server is instantiated, how it handles incoming emails send by a MUA and how the data of the emails is stored to the database.